 Planning for the upcoming year

 While it’s tempting to focus on small changes that deliver incremental benefits, these will have little impact on the ongoing success and sustainability of your business.
-As such, we encourage you to commit to making 2020 the year you solidify your future by tackling three of the biggest challenges facing any family business:
+As such, we encourage you to commit to making 2023 the year you solidify your future by tackling five of the biggest challenges facing any family business:

 - Succession planning: If you want your business to survive the transition to the next generation, you need to have a clearly defined succession plan.
 Poor transitions and a lack of succession planning is the single biggest factor in the failure of family businesses.